dartraiden/NVIDIA-patcher/docs/README.md

 # Donation
 ![](/docs/donate.png)
-If you like my project, press "Star" in the top right corner, please.
+If you like my project, please press "Star" in the top right corner.
 You can also donate me some money:
 * [Boosty](https://boosty.to/dartraiden/donate)
 * [YooMoney](https://yoomoney.ru/to/410014777525134)
 * [WebMoney](https://donate.webmoney.com/w/Dns9GDPvvlgw2pFUqf1pff)